Glycogen in humans: structure, role, localization, and energy yield

 Coordinated regulation of glycogen metabolism

-Glycogen synthesis and glycogenolysis are exergonic processes, so, if they operate simultaneously, they lead to a waste of energy.
-In the cell, the two metabolic pathways are under stringent control and are reciprocally regulate so that when one is active, the other slows down.
-During evolution, this has been achieved by selecting different enzymes to catalyze the key steps of the two pathways, like what occurred for the reciprocal regulation of glycolysis and gluconeogenesis.
-The key enzymes are glycogen phosphorylase and glycogen synthase, whose activity is regulated through:
+Glycogen synthesis and glycogenolysis are exergonic processes; if they operated simultaneously, they would lead to a waste of energy.
+In the cell, the two metabolic pathways are under stringent control and are reciprocally regulated so that when one is active, the other slows down.
+During evolution, this control has been achieved through the selection of different enzymes to catalyze the key steps of the two pathways, similar to the reciprocal regulation observed in glycolysis and gluconeogenesis.[13]

-Covalent regulation occur on a time scale of seconds, and is triggered by the binding of hormones, the most important of which are insulin, glucagon and adrenaline (epinephrine), to the corresponding receptors on plasma membrane.
+• covalent modifications, i.e., phosphorylation and dephosphorylation of specific target proteins, including the aforementioned enzymes, phosphorylase kinase, phosphoprotein phosphatase 1, and glycogen synthase kinase 3 (EC 2.7.11.26).
+Covalent regulation occurs on a time scale of seconds and is triggered by the binding of hormones, most importantly insulin, glucagon, and adrenaline (epinephrine), to their corresponding receptors on the plasma membrane.[14]

 Allosteric and covalent mechanisms are superimposed in the coordinated regulation of glycogen metabolism.[15]